Maine Shoreland

 Crystal Lake Will Float Your Boat in Harrison, Maine

-The boat had belonged to my Uncle Hank, who died when I was ten.
-My Dad was his closest relative and had to settle the estate, which basically consisted of a big old house in bad repair in the village, an attached barn jam-packed full of stuff (mostly worthless), and several cats that seemed to have the run of the house and barn.
+The boat belonged to my Uncle Hank, who died when I was ten.
+My dad was his closest relative and had to settle the estate, which basically consisted of a big old house in bad repair in the village, an attached barn jam-packed full of stuff (mostly worthless), and several cats that seemed to have the run of the house and barn.

 In the barn was the rowboat, overturned on a couple of sawhorses, covered with a piece of oil cloth, and serving as a tabletop for a collection of paint cans, several screwdrivers, a rusted, open pair of pliers, scattered screws and nails, an oil can, and a bicycle chain.
 Dad cleared off all the junk and removed the oil cloth, exposing the rowboat.